ml4ai/delphi/README.md

 ### Additional installation for developers

-If you are developing Delphi and want to run tests or compile the documentation, then also do the following:
+If you are developing Delphi and want to run tests or compile the documentation, then also do the following (from the root of Delphi):

 ```
 pip install -e .[test,docs]